 - How do I personalize my fundraising page?
 If you’re using Qgiv for your peer-to-peer fundraising, every fundraiser will get a personal fundraising page.
-Since personalized appeals are more successful, encourage your fundraisers to customize their pages, and provide resources on how to do that!
+Since personalized appeals are more successful, encourage your fundraisers to customize their pages and provide resources on how to do that!

 - How can I convince donors to give?
 Speaking of resources, try to provide as much as you can to help participants craft their appeals.
 Fact sheets about your organization will help them explain your mission to potential donors.
-High-quality images will help them customize their fundraising pages and create great social posts.
+High-quality images will help them customize their fundraising pages and create engaging social posts.
 And templates will help them figure out what to say to ask for donations and how to say it.